-(1) For products where the United States is the State of Design (SoD), the responsible office will be the appropriate AIR-500 or AIR-700 branch (a Certification Branch, Continued Operational Safety Branch, or Operational Safety Branch).
+(1) For products where the United States is the State of Design (SoD), the responsible office will be an Aircraft Certification Office (ACO).
+The term "ACO" identifies the unique certification offices, which include the Engine Certification Office, the Delegation Systems Certification Office, and the Military Certification Office (MCO).

-(2) For products where the United States is not the SoD, the responsible office will be the appropriate certificate managing office in either AIR-500 or AIR-700.

-(3) Sometimes the responsibility for the design approval of a product transfers from one FAA office to another FAA office, such as when a type certificate is transferred.
-When this happens, the responsibility for approving AMOCs for that product also transfers with the design approval.

-(4) When the office identified in the AD receives an AMOC proposal for a product that has transferred, that office is responsible for forwarding the AMOC proposal to the certificate managing office currently responsible for approving or denying the AMOC.

-(5) In the case of a large fleet of products, or when a high volume of AMOCs may be likely, the FAA may choose to send a letter to industry organizations notifying them of the transfer.
-This notification helps direct AMOC proposals directly to the responsible office, thereby eliminating delays resulting from one office having to transfer proposals to the correct office.
+- (2) For products where the United States is not the SoD, the responsible office will most likely be an AIR directorate, or in some cases, an ACO. - b.
+Sometimes the responsibility for the type design of a product transfers from one FAA office to another FAA office, such as when a type certificate is transferred.
+When this happens, the responsibility for approving AMOCs for that product also transfers with the type design. - (1) When the office identified in the AD receives an AMOC proposal for a product that has transferred, that office is responsible for forwarding the AMOC proposal to the certificate managing office currently responsible for approving/denying the AMOC. - (2) In the case of a large fleet of products, or when a high volume of AMOCs may be likely, the FAA may choose to send a letter to industry organizations notifying them of the transfer.
+This notification helps direct AMOC proposals directly to the responsible office, thereby eliminating delays resulting from one office having to transfer proposals to the correct office. - a.

-b.
 The FAA has authorized certain company DERs and ODA holders to review and approve AMOC proposals.
-Refer to paragraph 3-3 for more details.
+Refer to paragraph 3-3 for more details. - b.

-c.
 Principal inspectors (PI) may not approve an AMOC proposal, but they may comment on AMOC proposals they receive (such as pointing out the unique characteristics of the requester's fleet and operation, or indicating whether the operator can reliably accomplish the requirements of the AMOC proposal) before forwarding it to the manager of the FAA office identified in the AD.